 \subsection{Source masking}

-We mask out all eRASS:4 X-ray sources in the 0.2--2.3~keV eSASS detection catalog\footnote{Proprietary eROSITA data.
+We masked out all eRASS:4 X-ray sources in the 0.2--2.3~keV eSASS detection catalog\footnote{Proprietary eROSITA data.
 Version \texttt{all\_s4\_SourceCat1B\_221031\_poscorr\_mpe\_photom}}.
-The detection pipeline used in this work is the same as the one version used for the first release of the All-Sky Survey data \citep{Merloni2024}.
-The catalog contains point-like sources and extended sources, such as supernova remnants, galaxies, galaxy groups, and clusters.
-To be conservative, we do not apply selection cuts on the contaminating X-ray emitting sources.
+The detection pipeline used in this work is the same as the version used for the first release of the All-Sky Survey data \citep{Merloni2024}.
+The catalog contains point-like and extended sources, such as supernova remnants, galaxies, galaxy groups, and clusters.
+To remain conservative, we did not apply selection cuts to the contaminating X-ray emitting sources.

-We use a background level-dependent radius to exclude detected sources as follows.
+We used a background level-dependent radius to exclude detected sources as follows.
 For each source, the surface brightness profile can be approximately described as

 where $r_\mathrm{PSF}=9''$ is the survey averaged \ac{psf} core radius parameter obtained from point source stacking and $r_\mathrm{EXT}$ is the parameter \texttt{EXT} given by the catalog if the source is extended.
-We adopt the radius at which the source profile reaches 0.1 (10\%) of the background level as the masking radius, i.e., $S(r_\mathrm{cut}) = 0.1 \times S_\mathrm{bkg}$, where $S_\mathrm{bkg}$ is obtained from \texttt{ML\_BKG\_1} from the detection pipeline.
+We adopted the radius at which the source profile reaches 0.1 (10\%) of the background level as the masking radius, namely, $S(r_\mathrm{cut}) = 0.1 \times S_\mathrm{bkg}$, where $S_\mathrm{bkg}$ is obtained from \texttt{ML\_BKG\_1} from the detection pipeline.

 For extended sources with large angular sizes, the eSASS detection pipeline usually returns several detections known as split sources \citep{Liu2022,Liu2024}.
 These large angular size sources are already included in the eRASS1 galaxy cluster and group catalog \citep{Bulbul2024}.
-Therefore, we mask out all sources in the eRASS1 galaxy cluster and group catalog with radii of $1.5\times r_{500}$.
-Additionally, we adopt an optical cluster catalog compiled by the redMaPPer algorithm \citep{Rykoff2014} on the DESI Legacy Survey \citep{Dey2019} DR9 + DR10 \textit{grz} images in a blind mode \citep{Kluge2024}.
-We exclude sources with richness $\lambda>20$ and redshift $0.2<z<0.8$ in radii of $1.5\times r_\lambda$, where $r_\lambda = (\lambda/100)^{1/5}$ $h^{-1}$~Mpc, is the richness scaled radius from the redMaPPer algorithm.
-This cut safely removes clusters of galaxies with both high completeness and high purity, especially for high redshift systems whose X-ray luminosity is below the eRASS1 detection limit.
+Therefore, we masked out all sources in the eRASS1 galaxy cluster and group catalog with radii of $1.5\times r_{500}$.
+Additionally, we adopted an optical cluster catalog compiled by the redMaPPer algorithm \citep{Rykoff2014} on the DESI Legacy Survey \citep{Dey2019} DR9 + DR10 \textit{grz} images in a blind mode \citep{Kluge2024}.
+We excluded sources with a richness of $\lambda>20$ and redshift of $0.2<z<0.8$ at radii of $1.5\times r_\lambda$, where $r_\lambda = (\lambda/100)^{1/5}$ $h^{-1}$~Mpc (this is the richness scaled radius from the redMaPPer algorithm).
+This cut safely removes clusters of galaxies with high completeness and high purity, especially for high-redshift systems whose X-ray luminosity is below the eRASS1 detection limit.